Eire (Confirmation of Agreements) Act 1938: Name of the Irish state

-The Act also gave partial recognition for the purposes of domestic British law to the change of the formal name of the Irish state under the 1937 Constitution of Ireland; the Irish state had formerly been known as the "Irish Free State".
-Under the Act the British Government decided to refer to the Irish state only as "Eire" (without the correct síneadh fada or acute accent), and not as "Ireland" (the state's name in English under the Constitution of Ireland).
+The act also gave partial recognition for the purposes of domestic British law to the change of the formal name of the Irish state under the 1937 Constitution of Ireland; the Irish state had formerly been known as the "Irish Free State".
+Under the act the British Government decided to refer to the Irish state only as "Eire" (without the correct síneadh fada or acute accent), and not as "Ireland" (the state's name in English under the Constitution of Ireland).
 This avoided any need for the British government to refer to the Irish state as "Ireland", thus side-stepping concerns over the status of Northern Ireland.
-Under Section 1 of the Act, it was declared that (for the purposes of United Kingdom legislation) the territory "which was ... known as Irish Free State shall be styled as...Eire".
+Under Section 1 of the act, it was declared that (for the purposes of United Kingdom legislation) the territory "which was ... known as Irish Free State shall be styled as...Eire".

 The English-law name of the state was later changed to "Republic of Ireland" by the Ireland Act 1949.

 Other effects

-The Act came into effect on 19 May 1938 pursuant to a Treasury order.
-One of the Act's effects was to throw into doubt whether Irish citizens were still British subjects.
-Legal arguments were raised that as the Constitution of Ireland declared Ireland a sovereign independent state, the passing of the Act which recognised one of the Irish state’s constitutional names, also recognised its sovereignty.
+The act came into effect on 19 May 1938 pursuant to a Treasury order.
+One of the act's effects was to throw into doubt whether Irish citizens were still British subjects.
+Legal arguments were raised that as the Constitution of Ireland declared Ireland a sovereign independent state, the passing of the act which recognised one of the Irish state’s constitutional names, also recognised its sovereignty.
 Notably, these arguments were raised in the Murray v Parkes case, 1942.

 Repeal

-The Act was repealed (as having been spent) under Schedule 1, Part V of the Statute Law (Repeals) Act 1981.
+The whole act was repealed by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.